 1. Sauca (Purification)

-Purification can be as simple as dedicating a space in your home that only your practice will occur.
-If you have the luxury to take an entire room, do so, but don’t clutter the room with miscellaneous items that do not pertain to your practice as this will take away from the intended space.
+Purification can be as simple as dedicating a space in your home where only your practice will occur.
+If you have the luxury to take an entire room, do so, but don’t clutter the room with miscellaneous items that do not pertain to your practice, as this will take away from the intended space.
 If you do not have an entire room to dedicate to yoga, then block off an area in your house where nothing else will occur.
-Whether you are working with a room or a dedicated space you can include a few items like wall hangings, crystals, or statues to personalize the space.
+Whether working with a room or a dedicated space, you can include a few items like wall hangings, crystals, or statues to personalize the space.
 Be selective with what you add into your space and avoid adding unrelated or unnecessary items.
-Choose only a few items that are sacred to you and have meaning.
-Keeping the space pure will aid in your ability to drop into your practice and stay focused.
+Choose only a few things that are sacred to you and have meaning.
+Keeping the area pure will aid in your ability to drop into your practice and stay focused.

 2. Samtosa (Contentment)

-Contentment is defined as a state of satisfaction.
-When having a home practice one area that prevents a state of satisfaction is distractions.
+Contentment is a state of satisfaction.
+When having a home practice, one area that prevents a condition of satisfaction is distractions.
 Have your space prepared with props, lighting, & window coverings so that you do not need to leave your mat to make any adjustments.
 Distractions come pouring in the moment you step off your mat.
-If your space is properly prepared you can be wp-content to stay on your mat, which will reduce the amount of distractions going on.
-Also, make this time a phone free time.
+If you prepare your space wisely, you can be content to stay on your mat, which will reduce the number of distractions going on.
+Also, make this time a phone-free time.
 Turn it on silent and keep it out of your space to avoid distractions from friends, family, and work.

 3. Tapas (Discipline)